coderefinery/train-the-trainer/_episodes/01-intro.md

 {: .callout}
 ---

-# Goal of this workshop
+> ## Goals of this workshop
+>

-- Give future instructors the tools and confidence to teach best software practices and tools.
+> - Give future instructors the **tools and confidence** to teach best software practices and tools.
-- Increase visibility and exposure of the teaching material.
-- Motivate new instructors to take up lessons, remix them, and to contribute.
+> - Motivate new instructors to take up lessons, remix them, and to contribute.
-- Get feedback to improve the material as well as our collaboration model.
+> - Get feedback to improve the material as well as our collaboration model.
-- For us to learn how we can support related efforts and collaborate.
+> - For us to learn how we can support related efforts and collaborate.
-- Discuss how we can make this project sustainable beyond 2021.
-- Catalyze and form new networks and collaborations of teachers and trainers of practical scientific computing.
+> - Catalyze and form new networks and collaborations of teachers and trainers of
+>   practical scientific computing.
+{: .discussion}